The statistics are

 Up until now, educating kids and teens about money has been left up to parents who often know little about how to make and manage their own finances.
 It's times to change this.

 Want more information?
-Hop on over and sign up for our weekly Financial Wisdom with a TWI$T weekly newsletter and updates.
+Hop on over and sign up for Financial Wisdom with a TWI$T, our email updates and blog posts that can change the way you and your family learn about, think about and handle money.

 And remember, "Don't borrow money unless it makes you money."